jmilet/jmilet.github.io/_posts/2014-05-05-00-mnesia_basics.markdown

 $ erl -name a@192.168.1.36 -setcookie abc
 {% endhighlight bash %}

 Note the node name and the cookie.
-The cookie must match in all the nodes.
+The cookie must match in all nodes.

 Once the three nodes are running let's create the schema and start Mnesia at all of them.